Network service: Application layer

-In computer network programming, the application layer is an abstraction layer reserved for communications protocols and methods designed for process-to-process communications across an Internet Protocol (IP) computer network.
+In computer network programming, the application layer is an abstraction layer reserved for communications protocols and methods designed for process-to-process communications across an IP network.
 Application layer protocols use the underlying transport layer protocols to establish host-to-host connections for network services.

 TCP-IP network services

 Port numbers

-Many Internet Protocol-based services are associated with a particular well-known port number which is standardized by the Internet technical governance.
+Many IP-based services are associated with a particular well-known port number which is standardized by the Internet technical governance.

 For example, World-Wide-Web servers operate on port 80, and email relay servers usually listen on port 25.

 TCP versus UDP

 Different services use different packet transmission techniques.

 In general, packets that must get through in the correct order, without loss, use TCP, whereas real time services where later packets are more important than older packets use UDP.

 For example, file transfer requires complete accuracy and so is normally done using TCP, and audio conferencing is frequently done via UDP, where momentary glitches may not be noticed.

 UDP lacks built-in network congestion avoidance and the protocols that use it must be extremely carefully designed to prevent network collapse.